-\paragraph{Invariant measures and extension of ideals} Assume that $\mathsf{G}$ is a group of continuous bijective morphisms $\mathsf{g}:\XX\to\XX$ with the group operation being the composition and the inverse given by the inverse mapping.
+\paragraph{Invariant measures and extension of ideals} Assume that $\mathsf{G}$ is a group of bicontinuous bijective morphisms $\mathsf{g}:\XX\to\XX$, where the group operation is the composition and the inverse is given by the inverse mapping.